-There are two types of gasohol: gasohol containing ethanol (E5 and E10) and that containing methanol.
+There are two types of gasohol: gasohol containing ethanol (E10) and that containing methanol.
 Ethanol can be used if the ethanol content does not exceed 10% and the fuel meets the minimum octane ratings.
-E85 is a fuel containing 85% ethanol and must not be used in your outboard motor.
 All ethanol blends containing more than 10% ethanol can cause fuel system damage or cause engine starting and running problems.
 Yamaha does not recommend gasohol containing methanol because it can cause fuel system damage or engine performance problems.